ivan-hc/AppImage-tips/README.md

 Alternatively, you can use this fork https://github.com/pkgforge-dev/appimagetool-uruntime

 ## How to use appimagetool
-Given the "AppDir", you need to set the architecture (ARCH) and run the program like this
+Given the "AppDir", you need to set the architecture (ARCH).

+## Simple use
+Run the program like this
 ```
 ARCH=x86_64 ./appimagetool AppDir
 ```